kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

     </div>
 </div>
 <div class="caption">
-        Image 1 - 9 random sample images, that show images of both categories.
+        Image 1 - 9 random sample images that show images of both categories.
 The applied crop turns each image into a square image and its length is equal to the smaller dimension of the original image.
-The image in the center of the grid shows, that 'setup shots', where the power of the strobe was adjusted for example, were included as well.
+The image in the center of the grid shows that 'setup shots', where the power of the strobe was adjusted for example, were included as well.
 Several images depict the model holding a cell phone.
 </div>